timsonner/dotnet-mcp-skeleton-project-vscode/README.md

 ```

 This file contains environmental variables and a reference to the main project file.
+Note: Environmental variables are not a requirement, but there as deomonstration.

 Modify the path to point to the `.csproj` file in the project root